Security-Onion-Solutions/securityonion-docs/VMWare-Walkthrough.rst

 #.
 Specify maximum disk size (min 20GB), store as single file, click
    Next.
 #.
 Customize hardware:
 #.
-Memory – 3GB
+Memory – 8GB or more
 #.
-Processors – 2/1 core each
+Processors – 4 CPU cores or more
 #.
 Network Adapter (NAT or Bridged -- if you want to be able to access
    your Security Onion machine from other devices in the network, then choose Bridged, otherwise choose NAT to leave it behind the host) --